numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 can be found using Google or some other search engine, and any links provided here would be quickly dated.
 Do not assume that inclusion in this list means that the package deserves attention.
-Information about these packages are collected here because many people have found them useful and I'd like to give you as many options as possible for tackling the problem of easily integrating your code.
+Information about these packages are collected here because many people have found them useful and we'd like to give you as many options as possible for tackling the problem of easily integrating your code.